lcallarec/banderole/README.md

 ## Context object

  The context object is nothing more that an user-defined databag.
-As it is passed as first argument of all rules, your custom rules can read them.
-It has two goals :
+It is acessible to all custom rules to :
- - it helps keeping configuration things outside your custom rules logic
+ - help keeping configuration things outside your custom rules logic
- - it helps keeping the feature-flags system unaware of your application logic
+ - help keeping the feature-flags system unaware of your application logic

 A common use case would be to save the current runtime-environment inside context object and read that value fom a custom-rule :